docsifyjs/docsify/docs/configuration.md

 };
 ```

-By default, the nav bar is not loaded on the cover page.
-See the [`onlyCoverNavbar`](./configuration.md#onlycovernavbar) option.
+By default, the nav bar is not shown on the cover page.
+Control this with the [`loadNavbarOnCover`](./configuration.md#loadnavbaroncover) option.

 ## requestHeaders